 Objectives

 In many societies women represent a disadvantaged group characterised by a discrimination that is rooted in sociocultural factors.
 Nowadays, even in developed Countries, medical science still suffers from the consequences of gender bias and social stigma that fostered a male-centred approach to health.
-Therefore women’s health is a matter of global interest as inequalities in accessing healthcare persist, especially in developing countries and among migrant women.
-Women’s Health Apps could help women address these inequalities, as one of the components of the self care approach.
+Therefore, women’s health is a matter of global interest as inequalities in accessing healthcare persist, especially in developing countries and among migrant women.
+Women’s Health Apps could help women address these inequalities, as one of the components of self-care approach.

 Hence, the main objective of this module is to raise awareness of what women’s health is and the impact it has on the daily lives of women themselves and the community as a whole.
 This Experiential Training Activity also aims to increase the awareness of learners about health self-management and the benefits it can bring, especially to migrant women.
 During this module, a series of women’s health related applications will be presented and participants will be taught how to use them through case studies and activities.
 The aim is to help learners become familiar with the use of this family of health apps, in order to empower them (and possibly the community they belong to) by improving their health self-management.